 Sri Sathya Sai Institute of Higher Learning (SSSIHL) was founded to inculcate ethical and moral values in students along with secular education.
-This transformation (of students, teachers and staff) has been the guiding principle right from the inception, when Sri Sathya Sai Institute of Higher Learning integrated ethics and values as the undercurrent of every subject taught at the institute.
+Since its inception, transformation of the students has been the guiding principle with the integration of ethics and values being the undercurrent of every subject taught at the institute.
 Combined with academic and research excellence, the institute provides a holistic framework of inter-personal development for its students.
 Its residential character trains the mind, body and spirit of the student in an environment similar to the ancient Indian 'gurukula' system of education, in the most modern context.